Kashio/kaiser/README.md

 and they will be injected to the components.
 These options are valid only for the basic components supplied with kaiser.

 ## Pitfalls
-### Alot of `ETIMEDOUT` and `ESOCKETTIMEDOUT` errors
+### `ETIMEDOUT` and `ESOCKETTIMEDOUT` errors
-This might be due to the server blocking alot of requests from your ip in a short amount of time.
+This might be due to the server blocking a lot of requests from your ip in a short amount of time.
 A plausible solution for this would be to lower the `maxConcurrentRequests` option of the basic fetcher.
 Another cause might be due to the low number of workers Node.js have for resolving DNS queries.
 You can try increasing it: